janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 ```
 cd ~/
 ```
-Check GIT version.
+Check the GIT version.
 ```
 git --version
 ```
-If it does not exist, then you can install with below command.
-Else no need to execute below line:
+If it does not exist, then you can install it with the below command.
+Else no need to execute the below line:
 ```
 sudo apt install git -y
 ```